simplifier-ag/cordova-plugin-media-capture/README.md

 ### Properties

 - __limit__: The maximum number of video clips the device's user can capture in a single capture operation.
 The value must be greater than or equal to 1 (defaults to 1).
 - __duration__: The maximum duration of a video clip, in seconds.
+- __useInternalCameraApp__: Boolean - opens the internal Capture Activity. (defaults to false, Android only, if false the activity will be dynamically enabled still appear in the camera chooser - true calls internal capture activity directly)

 ### Example